While business loans

 On the other hand, they can be pricey, with lenders frequently tacking on fees and charging high rates.

-Essentially, online lenders are the best option for people who need a sum of money quickly and are willing to pay high-interest rates on that loan.
+Essentially, online lenders are the best option for people who need a sum of money quickly and are willing to pay high-interest rates

 If you don’t need a lot of money for your venture, you might consider getting a type of loan called a microloan.